Steven Finn: Domestic cricket

 He made his first-class debut for Middlesex on 1 June 2005, playing against Cambridge UCCE at Fenner's.
 He took 1 wicket for 16 runs (1/16) and 1/37 and did not bat.
 He became Middlesex's youngest first-class debutant, beating the record set by 16-year-old Fred Titmus in 1949.
 He also played Middlesex age group cricket.

 He was not re-engaged by Middlesex following the 2021 season and signed a contract with Sussex for the 2022 season, where he took 21 wickets in 19 appearances.

 Finn played for Manchester Originals in the inaugural season of The Hundred, where he set a record for the most runs conceded in the competition - fifty-one from his fifteen deliveries.

-Following a knee injury in 2022, which left him sidelined for most of 2023, Finn announced his retirement from all forms of cricket on 14 August, 2023.
+Following a knee injury in 2022, which left him sidelined for most of 2023, Finn announced his retirement from all forms of cricket on 14 August 2023.

 England

 Introduction to international cricket

 Finn toured South Africa with the England Under-16 squad in 2005.
-He played in two Under-19 Test matches and three Under-19 ODIs against the Indian side that toured England in 2006, and in seven Under-19 ODIs in Malaysia in early 2007.
+He played in two Under-19 Test matches and three Under-19 ODIs against the Indian team that toured England in 2006, and in seven Under-19 ODIs in Malaysia in early 2007.

 In February and March 2010, he was part of the England Lions team to tour the United Arab Emirates, earning selection with a solid 2009 season of 53 wickets at 30.64.
 He impressed the selectors, and was short-listed for the 2009 World Twenty20 though was not picked for the final team.